Help Center Help Articles Professional Support Professional Integrators Community RMA & Warranty Downloads Tech Specs

 There are two configurations:

 • UniFi Fabrics: Designed for centralized, multi-site deployments.
 See Getting Started With UniFi Fabrics for more information.
+Support for UniFi Drive coming soon.

 • Standard Identity (Single-Site): Designed for single-site deployments.
 Enable by navigating to